openharmony/docs/en/application-dev/ipc/ipc-rpc-development-guideline.md

       // Save the connection ID, which will be used when the ability is disconnected.
       // Use this method to connect to the ability in the FA model.
       // connectId = featureAbility.connectAbility(want, connect);

       // The first parameter specifies the bundle name of the application, and the second parameter specifies the callback used to return the network ID obtained by using distributedDeviceManager. connectId = context.connectServiceExtensionAbility(want,connect);
     }
    ```

-3. Process requests sent from the client.
+3. Process service requests sent from the client.

    Call **onConnect()** to return a proxy object inherited from [rpc.RemoteObject](../reference/apis-ipc-kit/js-apis-rpc.md#remoteobject) after the ability is successfully connected.
 Implement [onRemoteMessageRequest](../reference/apis-ipc-kit/js-apis-rpc.md#onremotemessagerequest9) for the proxy object to process requests sent from the client.